 For my mother the therapist, in whose home the stigma of mental illness never held sway.

-The discourses of disability have long sounded a convenient strain that even progressives rewrite in their acridest compositions.
-This is particularly true of the language of mental illness.
+The language of disability has long sounded a convenient strain that even progressives rewrite in their acridest compositions.
+This is particularly true of the rhetoric of “mental illness.”
 For too often the facile “crazy” or “raving mad” well caps off an evening of gossip about that friend’s, or family member’s, inexplicable behavior.
 The same goes for discussions of treasonous actions, of course in graver terms.

 Case in point: the escalating, asyndetic “deranged, unhinged, dangerous,” a nearly-Homeric epithet for Donald Trump, coined by the honorable representative from California, Nancy Pelosi.